submariner-io/submariner-website/src/content/contributing/website/style_guide.md

 :--- | :----
 Admiral | The project name *Admiral* should always be capitalized.
 Broker | The design pattern component *Broker* should always be capitalized.
-ClusterSet | The Kubernetes object *ClusterSet* proposed in KEP1645 should always be CamelCase.
+`ClusterSet` | The Kubernetes object *ClusterSet* proposed in KEP1645 should always be CamelCase and formatted in code style.
 Cluster set | The words "cluster set" should be used as a term for a group of clusters, but not the proposed Kubernetes object.
 Coastguard | The project name *Coastguard* should always be capitalized.
 Globalnet | The feature name *Globalnet* is one word, and so should always be capitalized and should have a lowercase "n".